GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Most of the dataset generation process remains identical to the one presented in @sec:ssl:single_source:method:dataset.
 All samples remain fully independent.
-The positions of both sources and the microphone array are randomly samples to generate each one.
+The positions of both the microphone array and the sources are randomly sampled.
-This section will focus on the necessary additions made to support the multi-source setting.
+This section will focus on the necessary additions taken to support the multi-source setting.
 Also, some choices have been made so as to mostly follow the methodology from He et al. in @he_neural_2021.

-#gaet["4-microphone array", "four-microphone array" or "four microphone array" ?]
 *Microphone array.*
-For effectively localizing multiple sound sources, a four-microphones array is used.
+For effectively localizing multiple sound sources, a four-microphone array is used.
 The $n_m = 4$ omnidirectional sensors are arranged in a 2cm wide square.

 #gaet[An important difference with the source paper is that I always use the same room ($T_60$, size, ...)]
+#xavi[This is an implementation detail that you can mention when relevant.]

 Audio processing has been kept the same, except for the sample duration.
 The latter now amounts to approximately 360ms as 16 #acr("STFT") frames participate to each input of the model.
 #gaet[This choice is not easy to justify.
-He uses even less samples (7)].
+He uses even less samples (7)]

 The microphone array and $n_s$ speech sources get randomly positioned in the room.